TechnicalPursuit/TIBET/README.md

 TIBET's command line and server components are **being ported to Windows**.
 In the meantime we recommend using Docker or similar container technology if you are a Windows-based developer.
-Pre-built Docker images will be available in an upcoming release.
+Pre-built Docker images are available now.
+See above.

 ###### TIBET Client / Sherpa